jcs090218/32feet.Unity.Example/README.md

 ## :books: Explanation

-Here explains how this project is built.
+Here explains how this project is built and teaches you how to set up the development environment for building a Bluetooth application within the Unity Engine.

 ### :mag: Step 1.
 Add package `NuGetForUnity` to Unity Project